meadsteve/meadsteve.github.io/_posts/2022-09-23-docker-build-caching.markdown

 [`--cache-from`](https://docs.docker.com/engine/reference/commandline/build/#specifying-external-cache-sources)
 argument.
 This allows you to use an existing image as a layer cache for a build.

+It's also worth noting that the image we build is only used for running CI tests.
+We didn't publish or deploy it, so we didn't have to worry about publishing something that would fail tests or fail to deploy.

 So we changed the CI job to do the following (instead of just a plain `docker build`)

 ```bash